Nkosinathi-Bonga-James-Mncube/AWS_Practice/Elastic_Setup_ec2/README.md

 ## Prerequisite
  - Create inventory file with ip-address and location of ssh RSA key(.pem)
- - Add .pem file to ssh into EC2 instance

 # How it works
 The following task are executed in playbook: